SheinbergLab/stim2/stimdlls/docs/TILEMAP.md

 </objectgroup>
 ```

+### Automatic Sensor Creation
+Objects with `type="goal"` or `type="trigger"` automatically become invisible sensor bodies.
+They detect collisions but don't block movement.
+You can also add a custom property `sensor=true` to any object.

 ### Custom Properties
 Objects can have custom properties (set in Tiled's Properties panel):
 - `tile_id` (int) - Which tile to use for the sprite
 - `density` (float) - Physics body density
 - `friction` (float) - Surface friction
 - `damping` (float) - Linear damping (slowdown)
+- `sensor` (bool) - Make this object a sensor trigger

 These are accessible via `tilemapGetObjects` and can drive sprite creation.